 Originating from the relatively small village of Pandikona, the eponymously titled sighthound is in real danger of becoming extinct.
 They are perfectly adapted to the harsh conditions of Kurnool district in India, which is dry and arid.

 The Pandikona is considered a “primitive” type breed, meaning they have evolved their traits without (or with little) input from humanity.
 In there words, the locals most likely spotted the dog and utilized the dog breed’s existing traits without much purpose-breeding.

 Because of their hardiness and relative independence from humans, they are very self-reliant and need little care to keep them happy.
-Intensely territorial, the Pandikona dogs have been used as guard dogs for many centuries.
-They can guard property and livestock as well as being very effective hunters.
+Intensely territorial, the Pandikonas have been used as guard dogs for a long time.
+They can guard property, livestock or become effective hunters.

 Pandikona Basic Profile

 Friendliness: The Pandikona is a primitive Indian dog breed and have not interacted much with humans before domestication.
 Although they can get along well with humans (including children of the family), they are not so nice towards strangers.
 In addition, they often get in fights with other dogs.